hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

                   key: password

           # Set environment variables from all key-value pairs
-          # in a Secret or ConfigMap
+          # in a "Secret" or "ConfigMap"
           envFrom:
             # Automatically use the key name as the environment variable name
             # and the key value as the environment variable value